OpenBookPublishers/obp-gen-xml/README.md

 `tailor_book_transform.py` creates a temporary and simplified version of `Transform-to-XML-book.xsl` which lists only the successful includes.

 There are a number of possible solutions, including (a) forcing `saxonb-xslt` to use a different XML parser and (b) re-write the `Transform-to-XML-book.xsl` to make its list of includes more precise.

-### run
-The way the _run_ script picks up files to process is not very precise (currently, via wildcards/asterisks).
-We might want to improve this in the future; solutions include (a) defining naming conventions for input files across all our scripts and (b) make bash to accept filenames as input arguments.